Gun in 8-year-old’s backpack goes off in school, mother charged

 2022-05-19 10:15:17

-Chicago police say a mother has been charged with little one endangerment after a gun in her second grader’s backpack by chance discharged at college, injuring a 7-year-old classmate
+Chicago police say a mother has been charged with youngster endangerment after a gun in her second grader’s backpack by accident discharged at school, injuring a 7-year-old classmate

 18 May 2022, 23:06